“Abigail Offering Bread to David,” by Louis de Boullogne, 1700 (The Louvre, Paris)

 7‘I hear that you have shearers; now your shepherds have been with us, and we did them no harm, and they missed nothing, all the time they were in Carmel.
 8Ask your young men, and they will tell you.
 Therefore let my young men find favor in your sight; for we have come on a feast day.
 Please give whatever you have at hand to your servants and to your son David.’”

 David is asking for a kind of payment since he and his men protected Nabal’s workers against Philistine raids.
+The reasonable request is worded politely.
 And this request is made during sheep-shearing time, when there was much celebration and feasting.

 9When David’s young men came, they said all this to Nabal in the name of David; and then they waited.